jaegeral/FireMISP/README.md

 Roadmap
 =======

-There are obviosly some things to be done in the future:
+There are obviously some things to be done in the future:
 - improve current mappings (pyFireEyeAlert.py)
 - make the mapping more robust (pyFireEyeAlert.py)
 - introduce new mappings (FireMisp.py + pyFireEyeAlert.py)